Wisconsin Supreme Court will hear case of Chrystul Kizer, sex trafficking victim accused of killing abuser

-At the heart the debate is whether Kizer, now 21, should have access to a law known as the affirmative defense.
+At the heart of the debate is whether Kizer, now 21, should have access to a law known as the affirmative defense.
 In June, an appeals court ruled that Kizer should indeed have the chance to present evidence that her crime was a “direct result” of the trafficking she experienced.
 If a judge, and then a jury, ruled in her favor, Kizer could then be acquitted of some or all the charges against her in the death of Randall Phillip Volar III.

 But prosecutors appealed the June ruling, arguing that the affirmative defense law was never intended to provide a complete defense to someone accused of committing a homicide.